ZW-XXX/ServerAdmin_Instruction/README.md

 `-m`：automatically create user login directory
 `-s`：specify the shell used by the user after logging in
 Once the users have been added, You can see that the user directory was successfully created by `ls /home/`
-(2) In the Ubuntu 18.04 system, it will not automatically prompt to set a password when adding a user.
+(2) In Ubuntu >=18.04, it will not automatically prompt to set a password when adding a user.
 Therefore, you need to do it manually as:
 ``` sudo passwd {$usr_name$} ```

 ### 2. Create the data folder in for new users by: